nrwl/nx/docs/shared/monorepo-tags.md

       "allow": [],
       // update depConstraints based on your tags "depConstraints": [
-        // projects tagged with "type:ui" can't import from "react" or "react-dom" {
+        // projects tagged with "type:ui" can't import from "react" or related projects {
           "sourceTag": "type:ui",
-          "bannedExternalImports": ["react", "react-dom"]
+          "bannedExternalImports": ["*react*"]
         }
       ]
     }